 Locked - enable this option to protect the region from being edited graphically.

 Ignore On-Line Violations - enable this option to ignore on-line violation checks for this polygon.
-This option can be used when making design modifications that will create a violation (and potentially slow down the PC while performing on-line DRC).
+This option can be used when making design modifications that will create a violation (and potentially slow the PC down while performing on-line DRC).
 Alternatively, shelve the polygon before starting the design changes, then unshelve and repour the polygon when finished.

 Connect to Net - assign a net to the polygon pour.
-The polygon will automatically connect to pad and via objects that belong to the same net in accordance with the applicable Polygon Connect Style design rule.
-It will pour over other kinds of objects in that net according to the chosen setting from the drop-down:
+The polygon will automatically connect to pad and via objects that belong to the same net, in accordance with the applicable Polygon Connect Style design rule.
+It will pour over other kinds of objects in that net, according to the chosen setting from the drop-down: